web-infra-dev/rsbuild/README.md

 ## Getting Started

-This project is new and under active development.
-It will be available in November 2023.
+**This project is new and under active development.
+It will be available in late November 2023.**

 ## Ecosystem